junxit/us-congress-bills-111/metadata.md

 - 2009-11-16 — Placed on the Union Calendar, Calendar No. 192.
 - 2009-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-334.
 - 2009-11-16 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-334.
+- 2009-12-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-12-07 — Considered under suspension of the rules. (consideration: CR H13534-13535)
+- 2009-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+86.
+- 2009-12-07 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-12-09 — Considered as unfinished business. (consideration: CR H14417-14418)
+- 2009-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 4 (Roll no. 946). (text: CR 12/07/2009 H13534)
+- 2009-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 4 (Roll no. 946).(text: CR 12/07/2009 H13534)
+- 2009-12-09 — The title of the measure was amended.
+Agreed to without objection.